How To Build Your Sales Playbook (With Examples)

 Sales Deck Templates

 PowerPoint or Google Presentation or PDFs… whatever “deck” you use to share with future customers, your sales playbook must include all of ‘em.
+Here’s a sales deck template to help get you started.

 These decks are your guideposts.
 They are often pre-vetted/approved by the powers-that-be so they can easily be used “as is.”
 However, it’s important they are updated regularly — new features, new logos, more customer stories, the most up-to-date industry data, and metrics, new studies, and so on.